olafabregas/Reviewflow/README.md

 ReviewFlow is a full-stack web application that handles the end-to-end lifecycle of university project submissions: team formation, file submission, rubric-based evaluation, and feedback delivery.
 Three roles — Student, Instructor, and Admin — each have distinct workflows and permission boundaries enforced at every layer of the stack.

-Built as a portfolio project to demonstrate production-grade backend engineering: security hardening, caching strategy, real-time notifications, ID obfuscation, PDF generation, and a multi-stage file validation pipeline — not just CRUD endpoints.
+It covers security hardening, caching strategy, real-time notifications, ID obfuscation, PDF generation, and a multi-stage file validation pipeline.

 -----